PotHix/pothix.github.com/content/post/stats-jan-2018.md

 I think I'm improving!
 I started to compute the number of hours I'm working in a day.
-Instead of working until I finish my tasks, I decided to set up 8 hours to work and I have to **work smarter** to be able to include all tasks in this time schedule.
-I really recommend this strategy if you want to focus on your work and avoid over-working.
+Instead of working until I finish my tasks, I decided to set up 8 hours to work, and I have to **work smarter** to be able to include all tasks in this schedule.
+I highly recommend this strategy if you want to focus on your work and avoid over-working.

-We had 21 work days this month and I worked for 181 hours, which mean that **I worked 13 hours more than I should**.
-It was the same number of hours of the last month but this time it looks more uniform in the chart.
+We had 21 work days this month, and I worked for 181 hours, which mean that **I worked 13 hours more than I should**.
+It was the same number of hours of the last month, but this time it looks more uniform in the chart.

 [![Deep vs Shallow work](/images/stats/2018/jan/toggl-time-working-deep-shallow.png "Deep vs Shallow work")](/images/stats/2018/jan/toggl-time-working-deep-shallow.png "")

 What I can take from this chart:

-* I had less meetings this month, this is definitely a good metric. 😀
+* I had fewer meetings this month; this is definitely a good metric. 😀
-* Had some time invested in hiring but it's probably done already! 😀
+* Had some time invested in hiring, but it's probably done already! 😀
-* Shallow work decreased from 60% to less than 50%, I'm really happy to see that
+* Shallow work decreased from 60% to less than 50%, I'm thrilled to see that

 "Read/Reply Twist" is still consuming a lot of time.
 I changed my workflow to process all [Twist](https://twistapp.com) threads quickly and add [Todoist](https://todoist.com) task for them.
-After that I can close Twist and focus on my tasks when I feel comfortable to research what needs to be done and reply to them.
+After that, I can close Twist and focus on my tasks when I feel comfortable to research what needs to be done and reply to them.
 This workflow is not showing its results yet, but maybe we will have something next month. 😉